 About Me

-A professional historian with a doctorate in American history, I am a retired associate professor of American History from Marymount University.
+A professional historian with a doctorate in American history, I am a retired associate professor of American History from Marymount University and am now a Visiting Lecturer in American History at George Washington University.
 In my free time (ha!)
 I am also a member of a chapter of the Beer Can Collectors of American called the Rusty Bunch.
 We go out into the woods with metal detectors looking for dumps with old beer cans in them.
-I am also a member of the American Breweriana Association for which I write a regular column on can collecting, and the National Association [of] Breweriana Advertising.
+I am also a member of the American Breweriana Association for which I wrote a regular column on can collecting, and the National Association [of] Breweriana Advertising.

 (links open new windows)